UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

           $ module spider python/3.12.1
           -------------------------------------------------------------------------------------------------------

-.. admonition:: Output at HPC2N (Skylake nodes) as of 28 Feb 2024
+.. admonition:: Output at HPC2N (regular login node = Skylake nodes) as of 28 Feb 2024
     :class: dropdown

+        Note that the output may/will be different for the AMD Zen3/Zen4 nodes.
+Check if you want by logging in to kebnekaise-amd.hpc2n.umu.se and doing "module spider Python" there!

         .. code-block:: console